Best Overall: Callaway Rogue X Iron Set

 This is where the swing transfers all the energy of a swing into the ball.
 Manufacturers that focus on increasing the Coefficient of Restitution (COR) which is essentially how fast the ball can bounce off the club face.
 Many different factors go into the COR calculation including material type, cavity depth, and balance of weight in the club head.

 For example, a softer metal translates to a lower COR factor and translates to less distance.
-Other factors important to a high quality club head is how the weight is distributed in the face.
-Different center of gravity locations translates to higher or lower launch angles which moves the distance of each club.
-Also, the grooving and face design is a factor in how it translates to on course performance.
+Another factor important to a high-quality club head is how the weight is distributed in the face.
+Different center of gravity locations translates to higher or lower launch angles which move the distance of each club.
+Also, the grooving and face design is a factor in how it translates to on-course performance.

 Club and Material Construction